 It’s unlikely you’ll need a lot of bandwidth when sending emails or using cloud-based applications like Office 365, but if you’ve got a video call coming up, ask others in your home to take a break from playing online video games or streaming HD and 4K video content.

 Wi-Fi calling allows you to make and receive calls and send texts even if you can’t connect to your mobile network.
-During these unprecedented times it's important we all work together to reduce the strain on the UK's mobile networks.
 If you're at home or have a Wi-Fi connection, you should look to use Wi-Fi calling wherever possible.

 We appreciate your feedback, why not take a moment to review our service by